Skip to main content

 This product is certification pending.
 Until receiving the certificate any content in this section is subject to change.

-Everest S Safe NET can provide advanced Safe Motion functions by using two individual non-certified encoders:
+Everest S Safe NET can provide advanced Safe Motion functions by using two individual non-certified encoders (providing redundancy).
+It is important to take note that not all feedback combinations are supported for a safe drive (more information can be found below).

 Feedback Combination